Sustainability | SocietyRespect for Human Rights

 Initiatives for material suppliers

-In fiscal 2020, CSR self-checks confirmed that 98.0% of suppliers of our TDK Group companies were CSR compliant, a 1.9% improvement over fiscal 2019.
+In fiscal year 2022, CSR self-checks confirmed that 98.9% of suppliers of our TDK Group companies complied with our CSR procedures, a 0.9% improvement over fiscal year 2021.
 We will continue to strengthen our efforts regarding Group companies and suppliers.

 Initiatives for labor agencies